Rain Gauges – What They Are, How They Work, And The Different Types

 Rain Gauge Definition

-Also known as udometers and pluviometers, rain gauges are considered to be one of the oldest meteorological instruments ever invented and widely used.
+Also known as udometers and pluviometers, rain gauges are considered to be one of the oldest meteorological instruments ever invented and are widely used.

 To understand how a rain gauge works, one needs to look at the different types of devices for measuring rainfall and examine the unique way in which each one works.